ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    * The 'alg' parameter, specifying the AEAD Algorithm used in the OSCORE group to encrypt messages protected with the pairwise mode.

-   * The 'ecdh_alg' parameter, specifying the Pairwise Key Agreement Algorithm used in the OSCORE group.
+   * The 'ecdh_alg' parameter, specifying the Pairwise Key Agreement Algorithm used in the OSCORE group to derive the pairwise keys for the pairwise mode.
 This parameter takes values from the "Value" column of the "COSE Algorithms" registry {{COSE.Algorithms}}.

    * The 'ecdh_params' parameter, specifying the parameters of the Pairwise Key Agreement Algorithm.
 This parameter is a CBOR array, which includes the following two elements: